jettle056/jettle056.github.io/index.md

 * Lab 5

 Lab 5, part 2 was one of my favorites.
-It was also one the most challenging labs I have ever done.
-However, I was able to write functions and make a program to play Blackjack using command line arguments.
+It provides functions to determine the type of card, calculate points for individual cards, check for a bust, and finally compute the score for the hand.
+I was able to write functions that computes how many cards you have on your hand and the value it has just like playing blackjack normally.

 ![Animated GIF of the terminal output compiling a C++ program and then executing the binary which prints out blackjack.](gif/lab_five.gif)

 * Lab 6

 Lab 6, part 2 was one of my favorites.
-With the past labs, I was able to use those experience to be able to write the functions of calculating the average given as command-line arguments.
-This was a very great experience.
+The program utilizes the arithmetic mean formula to compute the average accurately, using floating-point arithmetic to handle decimal values.
+I was able to understand how to use the if(arguments.size) so that the program knows what do I need to input.

 ![Animated GIF of the terminal output compiling a C++ program and then executing the binary which prints out the average.](gif/lab_six.gif)